dangcuuson/graphql-schema-typescript/README.md

 ## Type Resolvers
 The file generated will have some types that can make it type-safed when writing resolver:

-* Args type is your resolve function is now type-safed
+* Args type in your resolve function is now type-safed
 * Parent type and resolve result is still `any`, but could be overwritten in your code

 For example, if you schema is like this: